yuchi/frontend-resources-osgi/To_know_for_javaists.md

 - **Liferay AMD Loader**

-  A config based AMD Loader (similar in this fashion to RequireJS) with conditional loading.
+  A config based AMD Loader (similar in this fashion to RequireJS) with combo loading and conditional loading.

   Doesn’t support non-JS resources.